Provide a summary of the book of Hebrews. Include the main themes, important figures, and its significance in the Bible.

 Key Passages:

-1. Hebrews 1:1-4 - The superiority of Christ over prophets.
+1. Hebrews 1:1-4 - Introduction to the superiority of Christ.

-2. Hebrews 4:14-16 - Jesus as the great high priest.
+2. Hebrews 4:14-16 - Jesus as our High Priest.

-4. Hebrews 12:1-2 - Encouragement to persevere in faith.
+4. Hebrews 12:1-2 - Encouragement to persevere in faith, looking to Jesus.

 Historical Context: